flux-framework/flux-core/doc/man1/flux-cron.rst

 of the flux-broker and run outside of the control of any loaded job scheduling service.

-The flux-cron(1) utility offers an interface to create, stop, start, query, and destroy these entries in the Flux cron service.
+The :program:`flux cron` utility offers an interface to create, stop, start, query, and destroy these entries in the Flux cron service.

 For a detailed description of the cron service operation and how